FAngelo94/codecon/README.md

 # codecon
-# This project contains the answers for the Bloomberg codecon.
-Enjoy!
+# This project contains the solutions for the Bloomberg codecon.
+It is always a good practice to keep up with small brain teasers.
+Hope you enjoy!
+# main.cpp -> solution for Expecto Palindronum challenger series.